initMoin/portfolio/README.md

 if you see **"No such module 'XCTest'"**, set the file's **Target Membership** to the test bundle (not the app target).

 ## Tracking & Docs
-* Planning and tasks are managed in Notion (per app boards, Kanban by Status, Priority view).
+* Planning and tasks are managed in Notion database with:
+    * Kanban by Status
+    * Boards per app
+    * Priority view for actionable tasks
+    * QA queue
 * Each app includes a README.md with:
   * Features implemented and rationale
   * Migration notes (if any)